Reading Time: 17 mins

 This is in contrast to homes rented out with traditional annual leases, and also in contrast to corporate housing, which is usually rented by companies relocating executives for months at a time in central business districts (CBDs).

 In a word, yes.
-If you pick the right type of property in the right area and manage it well, vacation rentals can generate high returns.
+If you pick the right type of property in the right area and manage it well, vacation rentals can generate a high return on investment (ROI).

 WHAT IS A GOOD ROI ON VACATION RENTAL PROPERTY?

-Below you’ll see a pro forma for a lower-end vacation rental in Florida with some conservative projections.
+Below is a pro forma for a lower-end vacation rental in Florida with some conservative projections.

 • As shown in the pro forma, your all-in investment is $210K, which includes $35K for furnishings.

-Property management for a vacation rental is higher than for a long-term rental and the owner (you) have to pay the utilities.
+Property management for a vacation rental is higher than for a long-term rental, and the owner (you) has to pay the utilities.

-• All said, in your first year of operation you’d net a 7.2% cash-on-cash return after expenses, and with rents increasing over time, it just goes up from there.
-And that cash flow is largely sheltered from taxes due to interest and depreciation write-offs (consult your CPA).
+• All said, in your first year of operation, you’d net a 7.2% cash-on-cash return after expenses, and with rents increasing over time, it just goes up from there.
+Also, that cash flow is largely sheltered from taxes due to interest and depreciation write-offs (consult your CPA).

-Also, since vacation rentals are almost always located in the most desirable locations, they offer great equity growth as well.
+Also, since vacation rentals are almost always located in the most desirable locations, they offer great equity growth.

 BEST OF BOTH WORLDS

-Vacation rentals offer both cash flow and long-term equity growth, so you “get paid now and get paid later”.
+Vacation rentals offer cash flow and long-term equity growth, so you “get paid now and get paid later.”

-You might find similar returns by buying two or three single-family homes with the same amount of capital, but few residential properties offer the appreciation potential of a trophy property in a vacation area.
+You might find similar returns by buying two or three single-family homes with the same amount of capital.
+Still, few residential properties offer the appreciation potential of a trophy property in a vacation area.
 And managing multiple properties is more time-consuming than managing one.

 We’ve all heard the cliché about real estate being about location, location, location.
 I disagree.
 I think real estate is about timing, timing, timing.
 During the 2008 financial crisis, you could have bought a dozen homes pretty easily.
 Try doing that today.
 Timing is everything.
 So why might now be a good time to consider investing in vacation rentals?

-If you’ve been looking for investment property lately, you know that there is very little inventory of single-family homes available and too much competition for them.
-There are simply too many investors chasing too few deals-and that doesn’t even count the majority of buyers who are looking for a place to live.
+If you’ve been looking for investment property lately, you know that the inventory of single-family homes is limited.
+There are simply too many investors chasing too few deals.

-That’s where vacation rental properties shine: Since they have a higher price point, there’s less competition from other investors who are priced out of this market, or haven’t discovered this asset class yet.
-Also, if you’re a 1031 investor, it’s a lot easier for you to find one higher-priced vacation property than to try to find three or four traditional long-term rentals within your 45 day identification period.
+That’s where vacation rental properties shine: Since they have a higher price point, there’s less competition from other investors who are priced out of this market or haven’t discovered this asset class yet.
+Also, if you’re a 1031 investor, it’s a lot easier to find a higher-priced vacation property than to find three or four traditional long-term rentals within your 45-day identification period.

 For experienced single-family home investors, investing in a vacation rental is within their comfort zone.
 It’s not a big leap to go from single-family home investing to vacation rental investing.
-Other options you may be considering like medical office buildings (MOBs), self-storage facilities or warehouses are completely different property types and have a steep learning curve.
+Other options you may be considering, like medical office buildings (MOBs), self-storage facilities or warehouses are completely different property types and have a steep learning curve.#2

-In many markets with rising prices, it’s a competitive advantage to get in early while the numbers still work.
+In many markets with rising prices, getting in early is a competitive advantage while the numbers still work.
 Vacation rentals are located in the most desirable locations, and with home price appreciation, the deal that cash flows today will not cash flow tomorrow.
-You do yourself a favor by getting in now.
+Do yourself a favor by getting in now.

-Another reason now is a good time to buy a vacation rental is that interest rates are historically low, enabling you to buy more house for the same investment.
+Another reason now is a good time to buy a vacation rental is lower interest rates, not pandemic era low, but historically lower.

 Trivia question: What do an $800,000 mortgage at 5% and a $900,000 mortgage at 4% have in common?
 Answer: The same mortgage payment: $4,280 per month.

 Many investors plan to use the vacation rental for personal vacations or even as an eventual primary residence when they retire.
-The sooner you buy your property, the longer you’ll be able to enjoy it for your own vacations, and if you plan to eventually move in and make it your “forever home” when you retire, buying it now will be much cheaper than buying it 20 years from now.
-In fact, if you buy it now, you might own it free-and-clear 20 years from now.
+The sooner you buy your property, the longer you’ll be able to enjoy it for your own vacations.
+If you plan to eventually move in and make it your “forever home” when you retire, buying it now will be much cheaper than buying it 20 years from now.
+In fact, if you buy it now, you might own it free and clear 20 years from now.

 NUTS-AND-BOLTS

-The first thing you have to recognize when you buy a vacation rental property is that you’re in the hotel/hospitality business, not the real estate business.
-You’re not a landlord – you’re a “host”.
-You have guests – not tenants – and you are advertising constantly for those guests, not just once a year.
+The first thing you must recognize when buying a vacation rental property is that you’re in the hotel/hospitality business, not the real estate business.
+You’re not a landlord.
+You are a “host.”
+You have guests, not tenants, and you are advertising constantly for those guests, not just once a year.
 You are also competing for those guests with other short-term rentals in your area.
-Maid service, cleaning and laundry has to be done after each stay, so property management that specializes in vacation rentals is key.
+Maid service, cleaning, and laundry have to be done after each stay, so property management that specializes in vacation rentals is key.

 In many cases, a vacation rental will be a luxury property located in the most desirable areas.
-Think granite counter tops, brushed nickel finishes, stainless appliance package, pool and Jacuzzi – and located near the beach or other resort areas.
+Think granite counter tops, brushed nickel finishes, stainless appliance package, pool, and Jacuzzi—and it will be located near the beach or other resort areas.
 You can expect prices to start at $500,000 and go up to $2 million.

-There are, however, some markets with lower-priced properties suitable for vacation rentals.
-For example, Ohio State University has a base of fanatical alumni who visit Columbus, OH for football games, and short-term rental properties can be bought there for $250-300K.
+However, some markets have lower-priced properties suitable for vacation rentals.
+For example, Ohio State University has a base of fanatical alumni who visit Columbus, Ohio, for football games, and short-term rental properties can be bought there for $250-300K.

 Do banks make loans as they would for any other house, or do they treat vacation rentals as commercial properties?
-In other words, do you qualify for the loan based on your ability to make the payments, or based on whether the property’s cash flow can make the payments?
+In other words, do you qualify for the loan based on your ability to make the payments or whether the property’s cash flow can make the payments?

-In most cases, you will qualify for the loan just as you would a long-term rental i.e., your credit score, W-2 income, Debt-to-Income ratio (DTI) and tax returns.
-The only time the rental income comes into play is if you can’t qualify on your own and you need the rental income to qualify.
+In most cases, you will qualify for the loan just as you would a long-term rental, i.e., your credit score, W-2 income, Debt-to-Income ratio (DTI) and tax returns.
+The only time the rental income comes into play is if you can’t qualify independently and you need the rental income to qualify.

 How are vacation rentals appraised?
-Is the appraisal based on comparable sales (“comps”) the way houses are appraised, or is the appraisal based on net operating income (NOI) the way a commercial property is appraised?
+Is the appraisal based on comparable sales (“comps”) the way houses are appraised or is the appraisal based on net operating income (NOI) the way commercial property is appraised?

 In most cases, the property will be appraised as a house, as that will provide the lender with a more conservative valuation.
 In areas where there are a large number of vacation rentals with established track records, the appraiser may factor NOI into the valuation.

-Tip: In some markets, you may be able to buy a property that has already been a short-term rental and therefore already has the furnishings in place.
-In that case, you would not have to pay extra for the furnishings and you may be able to have them bundled into your mortgage as part of the purchase price.
+Tip: In some markets, you may be able to buy a property that has already been a short-term rental and, therefore, already has the furnishings in place.
+In that case, you would not have to pay extra for the furnishings, and you may be able to bundle them with your mortgage as part of the purchase price.

 As we saw in the previous example, rental income is based on what percent of the month you can keep your property rented (occupancy rate) and what the daily rate is.
 The seller is incented to tell you that the occupancy rate is 100%, and the daily rate is high.

-Since you weren’t born yesterday, you’ll want to sanity check the projections they give you.
-One way to do that is to visit short-term rental site like Airbnb.com, Vrbo.com, AirDNA.com (owned by Airbnb) and data.rabbu.com (an aggregator of vacation rental data from all providers).
+Since you weren’t born yesterday, you’ll want to check the projections they give you.
+One way to do that is to visit short-term rental site like Airbnb.com, Vrbo.com, AirDNA.com (owned by Airbnb) and rabbu.com (an aggregator of vacation rental data from all providers).

-Type in the address or zip code of the property you’re considering and see what properties similar to yours are renting for, and what their occupancy rates are.
+Type in the address or zip code of the property you’re considering to see what properties similar to yours are renting for and their occupancy rates.
 Are the projections realistic?

 Given the time it takes to do laundry and clean the rental between guests, I’d look closely at any projected occupancy rate above 80% (24 days out of 30).
 And how do the daily rates change?
 Are weekend rates higher than those during the week?
 Understand your market.